CSE-SUMMER-TRAINING/final-code/README.md

 This feature do two main functions:
 - Send an e-mail to the only chosen employee.
 - Send an email to all employees at once.
+- send email to all observers  !!this can last for 2 min at most.